gicentre/elm-vegalite/docs/changeNotes.md

 Do we need to add projection fit function?

-Add axis, concat, legend, facet, range and scale config parameterisation expressions
+Add axis, concat, legend, facet, and range config parameterisation expressions

 Add images on maps test (VL5.1).